sevdas/E-Commerce-Web-App/README.md

 # E-commerce

 - This is a e-commerce website capstone project where the users can come to the site, look at the images available and choose some of them to be printed and shipped to them.
-Images can be favorite and added to the card.
+Images can be favorite and added to the card..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).